Node.js quick start

 - Get comprehensive details about Cloudinary features and capabilities:

-- Media upload guide: Provides details and examples of the upload options.
+- Upload guide: Provides details and examples of the upload options.

 - Image transformations guide: Provides details and examples of the transformations you can apply to image assets.